Mount Leinster

 Is the road to Mount Leinster worth it?

 The drive offers fantastic views of the Irish countryside.
 Look out for wildlife.
 It’s a popular location for hang-gliding enthusiasts to launch from.
-Inclement weather, such as high winds or rainstorms is common.
+Inclement weather, such as high winds or rainstorms, is common.
+It is the highest point of both Carlow and Wexford.

 Is the road to Mount Leinster steep?

-The road to the summit is very steep, hitting a 17% of maximum gradient through some of the ramps.
+The road to the summit is very steep, hitting a 17% maximum gradient through some of the ramps.
 Starting at Nine Stones, a landmark point at the foot of Mount Leinster, the ascent is 2.6 km (1.61 miles) long.
-Over this distance the elevation gain is 335 meters.
+Over this distance, the elevation gain is 335 meters.
 The average gradient is 12.88%.
-Mount Leinster has been used in stages of the Tour of Ireland.
+Mount Leinster has been featured in stages of the Tour of Ireland.